frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/selling/sales-analytics.md

 Using the 'Set Chart' button, you can set values for the X and Y fields, use different type of charts and select a color.

 ## 2. Sales Funnel Report
 Go to **Selling > Analytics**.
 The sales funnel report provides sales generation analysis.
 It displays the progression of stages in the sales process.
-There are four stages for leading up to a Sales Order: Active Leads/Customers, Opportunities, Quotations and Sales orders.
+There are four stages for leading up to a Sales Order: Active Leads, Opportunities, Quotations and Converted.

 <img alt="Sales Funnel" class="screenshot" src="/docs/assets/img/crm/sales_funnel.png">